zhihuij/log-tailer/README.md

 		<version>1.0.0</version>
 	</dependency>

-and use following code to start the tailer on a file:
+use following code to start the tailer on a file:

 ```java
 Tailer tailer = TailerHelper.createTailer(targetFile, tailListener, 0);